frederic-perez/AmE-dictionary/data/dictionary.md

 __fantod__ _n_ :astonished: __1__ fantods __a__ A state of nervous irritability. __b__ Nervous movements caused by tension. __2__ An outburst of emotion; a fit.
 __fanzine__ _n_ :two::mega::hammer:
 __far fetched__ _adj_ :seven: (far-fetched) Something that is hard to believe. _Syn_ unlikely, unbelievable, doubtful _That isn’t as far-fetched as it sounds._
+__Far Rockaway__ _n_ A neighborhood on the eastern part of the Rockaway peninsula in the New York City borough of Queens.
 __far-flung__ _adj_ :six::hammer: _A far-flung town._ _He represented a far-flung roster of clients in bribery and corruption cases._ _Far-flung operations and profits._
 __far-reaching__ _adj_
 __farce__ _n_ :three::hammer: